12 September 2022

 Photo by ANIRUDH on Unsplash

 Our current world order is travelling a precarious path.
-There are many variables associated with the current tensions and divisions in the world.
+Many variables fuel the current global tensions and divisions.
 In this article, however, my claim is that the most relevant variable to address is the lack of trust within and between societies.
-This general lack of trust has several explanations, but I believe the main underlying reason is that more people experience a low sense of coherence (coined by medical sociologist Aaron Antonovsky).
-The first half of this article describes Antonovsky’s concept of a sense of coherence (SOC) and the second half outlines how SOC relates to the UFO issue.

 Sense of coherence (SOC) comprises three elements: comprehensibility, manageability, and meaningfulness.
 Antonovsky defined the three elements as: